 - Softboxes, lights, umbrellas

-Even if all these things are completely useless for the kind of photos you need, it’s funny, but believe me that’s the first thing your employer looks at to understand if you’re good or not, even before your portfolio.
-When you’ll give the images to him, he will always think about your equipment to understand if those images are good or bad.
+Even if all these things are completely useless for the kind of photos you need, it’s funny, but believe me, that’s the first thing your employer looks at to understand if you’re good or not, even before your portfolio.
+When you give the images to him, he will always think about your equipment to understand if those images are good or bad.

 When I arrived at the train station of my hometown, as always happens when something seems too good to be true, I found my friend, the webmaster, waiting with the bad news:

 At that point, I had a Nikon D50 in my backpack, a compact flash, which was the type of memory card that was used at the time (512 MB!), and the day off.
-You won’t believe me, but my career as a Microstock producer began exactly that morning.
-It was an unexpected event and I didn’t know exactly what stock images were, because I just read a few posts in a photography blog.
+You won’t believe me, but my career as a microstock producer began exactly that morning.
+It was an unexpected event, and I didn’t know exactly what stock images were because I just read a few posts on a photography blog.
 Anyway:

-I had the equipment that almost nobody had (digital reflex were still so expensive!).
-Instead of sitting on the couch, I drove for an hour to the nearest beach, took 200 photos enjoying autumn sun warming my face up and I finally uploaded those pictures on Dreamstime and BigStockPhoto later that afternoon.
+I had the equipment that almost nobody had at that time (digital reflex were still so expensive!).
+Instead of sitting on a couch, I drove for an hour to the nearest beach, took 200 photos enjoying autumn sun warming my face up and I finally uploaded those pictures on:

 The first stock image I sold.
 Without that my life today would be different.

-Microstock for me was rumors, even if Shutterstock existed for three years and Fotolia for one.
+Microstock for me was rumored, even if Shutterstock existed for three years and Fotolia for one.
 Only Yuri Arcurs had realized the potential of stock images.
-Probably, if on the 7th of February 2007 I hadn’t sold the picture you see above for $1, I would not be writing here, because that sale gave me happiness, hope and inspiration.
+Probably, if on the 7th of February 2007 I hadn’t sold the picture you see above for $1, I would not be writing here, because that sale gave me:

 The Internet is the place I love.
-On the Internet you can be whoever you are, but only if you’re good, you study and work hard and you win.
-Producing Microstock can become a benefit earned thanks to your passion to shoot.
+On the Internet, you can be whoever you are, but only if you’re good, you study and work hard, and you win.
+Producing Microstock can become a benefit earned thanks to your passion for shooting.
 Learning how to create stock images and stock footage will give you the pleasure to know that you’re becoming a better person, who produces images and footage used by professionals, whether they are Academy Award documentary directors or just webmasters.
-Only if you’re better than your competitors you will make money.
+Only if you’re better than your competitors, you will make money.
 Nobody will go forward for foxiness.